hpcaitech/ColossalAI/applications/Chat/examples/README.md

 pip install -r requirements.txt
 ```

-## Get Start with torchrun (ELASTIC LAUNCH)
+## Get Start with colossalai run

-You can config how you want to start the training by adding control flags to the torchrun command when starting your training script.
-Here, we explains some mostly used torchrun arguments, for more details, please kindly refers to the official [torchrun user guide](https://pytorch.org/docs/stable/elastic/run.html).
+You can config how you want to start the training by adding control flags to the colossalai run command when starting your training script.
+Here, we explains some mostly used colossalai run arguments.

-- nnodes: number of nodes used in the training
+- master_port: master port number
 - nproc-per-node: specifies the number of processes to be launched per node
-- rdzv-endpoint: address of the host node
+- hostfile: address of the host and slave nodes

 ## Supervised datasets collection